MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/walkthrough-creating-and-debugging-a-basic-form-template-using-the-infopath-2003.md

     The employee text box should now be populated with your username.

-For information on how to deploy a managed code form template, see [How to: Deploy InfoPath Form Templates with Code](how-to-deploy-infopath-form-templates-with-code.md).
+For information on how to deploy a managed code form template, see [Deploy InfoPath Form Templates with Code](how-to-deploy-infopath-form-templates-with-code.md).
 For information on the InfoPath object model and common programming tasks in managed code form templates that work with the InfoPath 2003-compatible object model, see [Understanding the InfoPath 2003 Object Model](understanding-the-infopath-2003-object-model.md).

 ## See also